abhinavs2001/TIET-Hostel-Room-Cleaner-/README.md

-# TIET-Hostel-Room-Cleaner
+# Thapar Room Cleaner

+## DESCRIPTION
-• I created an online application which hostel students could use to get their rooms cleaned on time.
+Designed an application which hostel students can use to get their rooms cleaned on time.
+The current management system found it difficult to schedule cleaning services as students have varying class schedules which resulted in improper utilization of hostel room cleaning services.

+## The project is divided into 3 segments
+1. Database Schema Design
+2. Frontend of Web App
+3. Backend of Web App

+## Tech stack Used
+Html Css Javascript Php MySQL database.

-• It had several features like login system, requests portal (put a request forroom cleaning) , admin portal (add housekeeper, manage requests), dashboard (see status ofrooms cleaned)feedback page etc.
+It has several features like login system, requests portal (put a request forroom cleaning) , admin portal (add housekeeper, manage  requests), dashboard (see status of rooms cleaned) feedback page etc.

-• Tech stack Used- Html Css Javascript Php MySQL database.
+ All the source code in present in this repository.